OpenLiberty/sample-langchain4j/tools/README.md

 # LangChain4j in Jakarta EE and MicroProfile

 This example demonstrates LangChain4J in a Jakarta EE / MicroProfile application on Open Liberty.
 The application is a chatbot built with LangChain4J and uses Jakarta CDI, Jakarta RESTful Web Services, Jakarta WebSocket, MicroProfile Config, MicroProfile Metrics, and MicroProfile OpenAPI features.
-The application allows to use models from either Github, Ollama, or Hugging Face.
+The application allows to use models from either Github, Ollama, Mistral AI or Google AI.

 ## Prerequisites: